ibm-datapalooza/cscc-tutorial/README.md

   }
   ```

-Full AlchemyAPI documentation can be found here: https://www.alchemyapi.com/api

 ## Watson Natural Language Classifier API
 #### Logon To Bluemix
 1. Go to https://console.ng.bluemix.net and logon

 #### Create A New Watson Natural Language Classifier Service Instance
-1. Click the Catalog tab and enter 'natural language classifier' in the search box.
+1. Click the Catalog tab and enter 'natural language classifier' in to the search box.

  ![alt text](readme-images/readme-4.png "Search for Watson NLC")

-2. Click on the NAtural LAnguage Classifier tile.
+2. Click on the 'Natural Language Classifier' tile.

 4. Fill in the 'Add Service' details in the box on the right.
   * Space: dev